Starting a family is an exciting time but it can also be an expensive one.

 Many organisations have their own parental leave policies, which may include various paid and unpaid parental leave entitlements for new mothers and fathers.

-Check out whether your employer has such a scheme in place and what they offer.
-You may also want to find out if you’re eligible for any annual leave, long-service leave or regular unpaid leave if you’re planning to take time off work.
+If you’re unsure, it may be a good idea to speak to your employer to see if there is a scheme in place, and what they offer as part of this.
+At the same time, you may also want to find out if you’re eligible for any annual leave, long-service leave or regular unpaid leave if you’re planning to take time off work.

-Meanwhile, superannuation is generally not paid when you’re on parental leave, so you may want to consider whether you’ll make additional contributions while you’re still working.
+When you’re speaking to your employer, it may also be helpful to check the company policy around superannuation.
+Super generally isn’t paid when you’re on parental leave, so you might want to consider whether you’ll make additional contributions while you’re still working.

 4. Explore the government’s paid parental leave scheme

 If you meet certain eligibility criteria, you may be able to receive additional support from the government’s paid parental leave scheme, which can be helpful if you are trying to balance money and family relationships.

 With the paid parental leave scheme, primary carers of newborn or adopted children can apply for parental leave payments from the government, which provides the national minimum wage for up to 18 weeks2.
 These payments can be received in addition to any payments your employer pays under its own parental leave policy if you’re eligible.